Israel tightens second-wave lockdown as PM, critics argue over protest curbs

 Netanyahu’s government decided on Thursday to tighten a three-week lockdown imposed on Sept.
 18, forcing Israelis to stay mostly at home, shutting down most businesses and curbing group prayers during the Jewish high-holiday season.

-The measures had also sought to restrict citizens’ protests to within 1 km (0.6 miles) of their homes, which would have effectively halted protests outside Netanyahu’s residence over his handling of the economy, the pandemic and over corruption allegations.
+The measures had also sought to restrict protests by citizens to within 1 km (0.6 miles) of their homes, which would have effectively halted protests outside Netanyahu’s residence over his handling of the economy, the pandemic and over corruption allegations.
 He denies all wrongdoing.

-But parliament failed on Friday to agree on that measure before adjourning for the holiday weekend - marking the Yom Kippur holiday on Sunday and Monday - meaning protests outside Netanyahu’s residence can continue for now.
+But parliament failed on Friday to agree on that measure before adjourning for the Yom Kippur holiday weekend, meaning protests outside Netanyahu’s residence can continue for now.

 CABINET RIFT